Perfect Simple Roasted Cauliflower

 The best way to cook cauliflower, ever.
 And only 5-minutes of prep time!

 So, you’ve steamed or boiled enough cauliflower to fill a minivan, and you need to change things up, at least a little bit.
 Roasting, baby, roasting is the answer.
-Roasting concentrates the flavor by caramelizing the natural sugars in the vegetable, and provides a slight and very appealing sweetness.
+Roasting cauliflower concentrates the flavor by caramelizing the natural sugars in the vegetable and provides a slight and very appealing sweetness.
+Check out How to Cook Cauliflower for more tips and inspiration on making cauliflower.

-As you will see from the recipe list below, we love roast cauliflower in our house, so much so that I continue to tinker with it in perpetuity.
-This recipe, however, is your basic simple roasted cauliflower—no frills, no adornments, just perfect caramelized tender little nuggets of vegetable.
+As you will see in the variations below, we love roasted cauliflower in our house, so much so that I continue to tinker with it in perpetuity.
+This recipe, however, is your basic simple roasted cauliflower — no frills, no adornments, just perfect caramelized tender little nuggets of vegetables.

 Roasted Cauliflower on a lined baking sheet.